google/trillian-website/content/schedule/keynote.md

 ---

 <div class="font-google font-medium">
-The opening keynote kicking off the event will be delivered by recent Levchin prize winners Al Cutter.
+The opening keynote kicking off the event will be delivered by recent Levchin prize winner Al Cutter.

 </div>